|Mary Craig Ministries|

 Online Bible Research/Study Sites

 Bullinger's Figures of Speech Used in the Bible on StudyLight.org: Many scriptures are mistranslated and/or misinterpreted because of failure to understand when the author is using a "figure of speech" vs. "speaking plainly" (or literally).
 E.W.
-Bullinger's breakdown and study of figures of speech in the Bible gives most of the forms of figues used in the Bible and explains them.
+Bullinger's breakdown and study of figures of speech in the Bible gives most of the figures used (there are at least 700 figures of speech in human language) and explains them.
 Three recommended figures to start with: Metaphor; or representation, Metonymy; or change of noun, Metalepsis; or double metonymy.

 From the Introduction: From non-attention to these Figures, translators have made blunders as serious as they are foolish.
 Sometimes they have translated the figure literally, totally ignoring its existence; sometimes they have taken it fully into account, and have translated, not according to the letter, but according to the spirit; sometimes they have taken literal words and translated them figuratively.
 Commentators and interpreters, from inattention to the figures, have been led astray from the real meaning of many important passages of God's Word; while ignorance of them has been the fruitful parent of error and false doctrine.
 It may be truly said that most of the gigantic errors of Rome, as well as the erroneous and conflicting views of the Lord's People, have their root and source, either in figuratively explaining away passages which should be taken literally, or in taking literally what has been thrown into a peculiar form or Figure of language: thus, not only falling into error, but losing the express teaching, and missing the special emphasis which the particular Figure was designed to impart to them.